A Brief History of Princeton Environmental Institute

 The next significant step in the evolution of environmental studies at Princeton was the creation of the Princeton Environmental Initiative in 1993 to provide a focus for research, instruction, and outreach in environmental science, technology, and public policy.
 The outcome of the Initiative was the founding of the Princeton Environmental Institute in 1994.

 PEI has been identified as one of Princeton’s highest priorities with a continuing mission to bridge environmentally focused research and teaching in the natural sciences, social sciences, engineering, and humanities.
-The University has committed resources for PEI and the Program in Environmental Studies and contributions from donors have helped to establish faculty positions, post doctoral and graduate fellowships, and other center resources.
+The University has committed resources for PEI and the Program in Environmental Studies and contributions from donors have helped to establish faculty positions, post doctoral and graduate fellowships, and other institute resources, including funds to support undergraduate teaching and research.